gianmarcozizzo/IoT-2020/virtual_stations/README.md

 ```
 python3 environmental_station_simulator.py --clientid stationID
 ```
 where stationID is supposed to be station1 or station2 in this case.
-Then, the provided data will be sent to the database (DynamoDB)
+Then, the provided data will be sent to the database (DynamoDB).
 NB: you have to change some personal paramteres in the code.